Machine Learning with Multitype Protected Attributes: Intersectional Fairness through Regularisation: Model performance metrics and calibration

 In addition, the mutual-independence test in \eqref{eq:hyp_mutual}, which relies on the JdCov between the predictions and the protected attributes, becomes uninformative when the protected attributes themselves are dependent.
 In that situation mutual independence is violated by definition, so a significant $p$-value could reflect either this inherent dependence among the protected attributes or unfairness introduced by the model (see Section \ref{sec:jdreg}); at present we have no reliable way to disentangle these two sources.

 \paragraph{\textbf{Distribution-based metrics}} By directly quantifying distributional similarity, JS-divergence (see Section~\ref{sec:JSD}) offers an intuitive and interpretable measure for assessing how closely subgroup predictions align with the overall distribution.
-In addition, excessively large values of $\lambda$ may distort the output distributions across protected subgroups due to numerical instability.
-Importantly, such distortions are not always evident from the size of the regulariser term itself: even when the regulariser appears small, the resulting subgroup distributions may still become dispersed.
+In addition, excessively large values of $\lambda$ may distort the output distributions across protected subgroups when the fairness term dominates optimisation.
+Importantly, such distortions are not always evident from the size of the regulariser term itself: even when the regulariser appears small after training (e.g., after early stopping), the resulting subgroup distributions may still become dispersed.
 JS-divergence thus also serves as a valuable tool for detecting discrepancies caused by over-regularisation.
 Accordingly, we advocate its use as the primary criterion for calibrating regularisation strength.